 There are few cases of special technique of voice glissando in the end of phrases (imitating the folk singing) in No.2.

 The vocal ranges are the following:

 Soprano: Ab4 – Ab5 (1); D4 – B5 (2); C#4 – G#5 (3); Eb4 – A5 (4); F4 – Ab2 (5)

 Mezzo-soprano: Db4 – Db5 (1); Bb3 – C5 (2); B3 – E5 (3); C#4 – Eb5 (4); C#4 – D#5 (5)

 Alto: Ab3 – Ab4 (1); F3 – F#4 (2); F#3 – Bb4 (3); G3 – G4 (4); G3 – B4 (5).

 Although meant to be sung as a whole cycle, the songs may have separated performance.

 !
 This work may be performed.
-For your inquiry please contact Natalia.
-In your message, kindly provide some information (brief introduction, collective’s title, website, contact details).
-The score, parts and all necessary material will be sent to you within a week.
+For your inquiry please contact composer Natalia Pispini.
+In your message, kindly provide some information (performer’s name or collective’s title, website if any, contact details).
+The score, parts and the composer’s letter (all free of charge) will be sent to you within a week.